 Allowing a person who is not licensed to drive one’s vehicle is subject to a fine of R3,500.

-Successful completion of the driver rehabilitation program will diminish the demerit points on the successful candidate’s driving licence by four points.
-In other words, it will knock a year off the prohibition period within which that person may apply for a learner’s licence.
+Successful completion of the rehabilitation program will diminish the demerit points on the successful candidate’s document by four points.
+In other words, in the case of a driving licence, it will knock a year off the prohibition period within which that person may not apply for a learner’s licence to start their driving privileges from scratch.